-As for sub-goal 9.2, 10 countries considered goals, targets or indicators for drinking and wastewater infrastructure, with the aim to ensure provision of safe, good quality and accessible water and four mostly Asian countries (Bangladesh, Indonesia, Korea and Hungary), introduced a complete sequence of goals, targets and indicators.
+Ten countries considered goals, targets or indicators for drinking and wastewater infrastructure, with the aim to ensure provision of safe, good-quality and accessible water.
+Four countries (Bangladesh, Indonesia, Korea and Hungary) introduced a complete sequence of goals, targets and indicators.
 China, France and India defined either a relevant goal or a target, while Australia and Japan only considered indicators for monitoring.
-Where they exist, targets and indicators are mostly focusing on the availability of (piped) drinking water and wastewater treatment facilities.
-However, some countries also monitor the number of facilities for drinking water treatment, or the penetration of access to drinking water facilities in the rural areas (Korea), and the diversification of water supply by desalination and water reclamation (Singapore).
-Four European countries (Germany, Poland, Sweden and Switzerland) did not address the issue, which may be due to the fact the water infrastructure is already in quite an advanced stage and therefore the issue is considered to be already addressed.
+Where they exist, targets and indicators mostly focus on the availability of (piped) drinking water and wastewater treatment facilities.
+However, some countries also monitor the number of facilities for drinking water treatment, the penetration of access to drinking water facilities in the rural areas (Korea) and the diversification of water supply by desalination and water reclamation (Singapore).
+Four European countries (Germany, Poland, Sweden and Switzerland) did not address the issue, which may be due to the fact the water infrastructure is already at quite an advanced stage and therefore the issue is considered to have been already addressed.